-The goal of stakeholder and public engagement for the HCR was to share information about local risks (as outlined in the HCR); solicit input from a broad community of San Franciscans on their values, concerns and priorities; and reflect them in the HCR's strategies.
-The community engagement process was designed to maximize the ways in which information gathered from community members can be used with the overall goal of improving City preparedness.
-Therefore, community members were invited to share feedback on HCR strategies, as well as on emergency preparedness and response.
-As part of the HCR Plan development, the City and County of San Francisco designed a community engagement process that included 1) stakeholder engagement workshops and 2) a community survey.
-Both the workshops and survey were designed to:
+The goal of the stakeholder and public engagement process is threefold; (1) share information about local risks (as outlined in the HCR); (2) solicit input from a broad community of San Franciscans on their values, concerns, and priorities; and (3) reflect public feedback in the HCR's strategies.
+To maximize the ways in which information gathered from community members can be used, additional information regarding overall City preparedness was also added.
+The process that included stakeholder engagement workshops and a community survey.
+Both the workshops and survey were designed to accomplish the following goals.

-- Help the City understand people's experience with hazard events to inform how to improve the response to future hazards; - Gather community feedback on draft plan strategies to incorporate into the Hazards and Climate Resilience Plan; and - Educate stakeholder groups about - o Prioritized hazard issues and impacts for San Francisco, - Existing and planned work to increase resilience within San Francisco, and - Purpose and contents of the HCR Plan.
+- Help the City understand peoples' experience with hazard events to inform how to improve the response to future hazards - Gather community feedback on draft strategies to incorporate into the Hazards and Climate Resilience Plan - Educate stakeholder groups about: - Hazard issues and impacts for San Francisco - Existing and planned work to increase resilience within San Francisco - o Purpose and contents of the HCR Plan